-My husband always teases me, saying that I’m a point-of-purchase marketers dream because I’ll stick anything in my shopping cart if it tugs on my emotions or reminds me of happy times or fond childhood memories.
+My husband always teases me, saying that I’m a point-of-purchase marketer’s dream prospect because I’ll stick anything in my shopping cart if it tugs on my emotions or reminds me of happy times or fond childhood memories.

 Marketers selling to my demographic—well-off adults age 35-50—understand one thing better than anyone else: buying decisions are based on emotions.